The cars : Austin Allegro development history

 So in 1974, and against all better judgment, Leyland wheeled out the Vanden Plas 1500 (it was never called an Allegro).

 The Vanden Plas was even more ugly than its more humble brethren, quite a feat in itself.
-The Vanden Plas version sported a round steering wheel – British Leyland said it was something Vanden Plas customers did not want.
+The Vanden Plas version sported a round steering wheel – British Leyland said the quartic steering wheel was something Vanden Plas customers did not want.
 In the end, the Vanden Plas 1500 was bought by a small number of loyal customers, although it always made a handsome profit.
 Today, it remains a cult car, and most still survive.

 It is easy to see the appeal of the Vanden Plas 1500 – load up a small car with executive levels of equipment.
-It was an idea Rover successfully latched onto in the late Eighties with the 200/400, the only difference is the Allegro was such a poorly executed starting point…
+It was an idea Rover successfully latched onto in the late ’80s with the 200/400, the only difference is the Allegro was such a poorly executed starting point …

 The Allegro finally went on sale in continental Europe in March 1974.
 Quite when the penny dropped and BLMC realised that the Allegro was not going to sell in the numbers expected of it is difficult to ascertain.
 The oil crisis of 1973/74 had depressed the car market, but on April 28th 1974, came the announcement that BLMC was pruning the Allegro range of three of its 12 models.
 These were the-two door models of the 1300 De Luxe, 1500 De Luxe and 1750 Sport.
 Contrary to BLMC’s expectations, it was the smaller engined 1100 and 1300 models that were proving more popular with the public.